Third-Party Cookies—and Beyond

 Third-party cookies, while creating a more personalized user experience, also track a lot of consumers’ personal information.
 And in a world where 81% of people believe the risk of their data being collected by companies outweighs the benefits, some sort of regulation was bound to be put into place to protect people.

-These are the major laws and companies that have impacted the use of third-party cookie use:
+These are the major laws and companies that impact the use of third-party cookie use:

 GDPR: Though the GDPR doesn’t go in-depth with respect to cookies, it states that cookies are online identifiers that as personal data, and therefore, subject to the law.